zuern/PiRover/README.md

 - USB Wireless Adapter
 - DC Motor Control Board (2 H-Bridge Circuits)

-PiRover employs three software components, implemented in Python2, Python3: `PiRover`, the clientside software; `PiServer`, the serverside control software; either of two types of neural network that can be optionally employed by `PiServer` - `tiny-yolo` (implemented in the darkflow framework) and `SENURA'S CNN` (implemented in the tensorflow framework)
+PiRover employs three software components, implemented in Python2, Python3: `PiRover`, the clientside software; `PiServer`, the serverside control software; either of two types of neural network that can be optionally employed by `PiServer` - `tiny-yolo` (implemented in the darkflow framework) and `SENURA'S CNN` (implemented in the tensorflow framework).

 ## `PiRover`
 The `PiRover` software consists of three modules and main.py: